fullstackjam/homelab/docs/installation/post-installation.md

 - Kanidm:
     - Usernames: `idm_admin`
     - Password: run `./scripts/kanidm-reset-password idm_admin`
-- Jellyfin and other applications in the \*arr stack: see the [dedicated guide for media management](../how-to-guides/media-management.md)
 - Other apps:
     - Username: `admin`
     - Password: get from `global-secrets` namespace